True or False? When water boils, the bubbles are air being released from the water.

-If you don't hold common misconceptions yourself, how do you know what they are?
-You can write a pre-assessment based on your own post tests, or unit activities, but they will only assess whether students know what you know.
-They might not tell you what students believe instead of what you want them to know.
-They're not coming to you as empty vessels.
+Students don't come to you as empty vessels.
 They already have conceptions about things like the phases of matter, some of which are misconceptions.
 Pre-assessment shouldn't be just finding out that they have misconceptions.
 It should tell you what those misconceptions are.

 Here's an example from my

 Students are also asked to self-identify how sure they are of their answer.
 That gives you a chance to identify the students who hold a misconception most firmly.
 On the back side, they are given an opportunity to further explain their answer to you, or to clarify why they selected their answer.